SigmaVX/PsyD/README.md

 # PsyD
-Static site for Dr. Cannata
+Static site for Dr. Cannata created by Tony Wible and CloudMash LLC.
+Contact Info:

-images - nature - relaxing

-home
-landing image
-blub on helpfullness

-footer address, email, and number address and lisc number